Slicer/teem/src/hest/README.md

 ## Terminology and concepts

 `hest` has possibly non-standard terminology for the elements of command-line parsing.
-Here is a bottom-up description of the command-line and what `hest` can do with it.
-Note that `hest` does not follow POSIX conventions (or terminology) for command-line descriptions, because those conventions don't empower the kind of expressivity and flexibility that motivated `hest`'s creation.
-POSIX certainly isn't determinative for the scientific visualization contexts that Teem was built for.
+Here is a bottom-up description of the command-line and what `hest` can do with it:

 - What `main()` gets as `char *argv[]` is the vector of _arguments_ or _args_; each one is a `char*` string.
 An arg can contain spaces and other arbitrary characters if the user quoted strings or escaped characters; that is between the user and shell (the shell is responsible for taking the command-line and tokenizing it into `char *argv[]`). `hest` processes all the args in the `argv` you give it.
 - Arguments like `-v` and `-size`, which identify the variable to be set, are called _flags_.